nestoregon/dotfiles/README.md

 sudo apt-get install zsh
 chsh -s $(which zsh)
 ```
 - Install Brave browser.
-As of 2020 you can follow the steps in the following [link](https://brave.com/linux/)
+As of 2020 you can follow the steps in the following [link](https://brave.com/linux/).
+As far as configuration, join the chain from "sync" in the settings of brave.
+This is easy to do, you need to create a chain ("Branch") that provides you with 24 unique words that need to be typed in our laptop.
+Also change the theme to dark because brave does not have that.
 - Installing oh-my-zsh
 Page for information on how to install [here](https://github.com/ohmyzsh/ohmyzsh).
 Installation:
 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"